gtsifrikas/Droste/.github/CONTRIBUTING.md

 ###### Suggested git workflow to contribute

-1. Fork the RxCache repository.
+1. Fork the Droste repository.
-2. Clone your forked project into your developer machine: `git clone git@github.com:<your-github-username>/RxCache.git`
+2. Clone your forked project into your developer machine: `git clone git@github.com:<your-github-username>/Droste.git`
-3. Add the original project repo as upstream repository in your forked project: `git remote add upstream git@github.com:gtsifrikas/RxCache.git`
+3. Add the original project repo as upstream repository in your forked project: `git remote add upstream git@github.com:gtsifrikas/Droste.git`
 4. Before starting a new feature make sure your forked master branch is synchronized upstream master branch.
 Considering you do not merge your pull request into master you can run: `git checkout master` and then `git pull upstream master`.
 Optionally `git push origin master`.
 5. Create a new branch.
 Note that the starting point is the upstream master branch HEAD. `git checkout -b feature/my-feature-name`
 6. Stage all your changes `git add .` and commit them `git commit -m "Your commit message"`